diskoverdata/diskover-docs/source_files/user_media_edition_telestream_plugins.md

 ___
-## Telestream GLIM and Vantage Workflow Automations
+## Telestream GLIM and Vantage Seamless Integrations
 ___

-The GLIM and Vantage web tools allow end-users to view/confirm source files, as well as submit files for transcoding, directly from Diskover, without ever leaving your web browser.
+The GLIM and Vantage web tools are seamless integrations allowing end-users to securely view/validate source files, as well as submit files for transcoding, directly from Diskover, in one click from the Diskover web browser and without ever accessing the source assets themselves.

 [Click here to learn more about the Telestream products.](http://www.telestream.net/)